DataWitchcraft/python4sci/README.md

 * Visualization: pandas and seaborn
 * BioPython: working with FASTA files

+This course would not be possible if other people would not enable high-quality teaching materials under free licenses.
+Namely, we would like to thank for Whirlwind Tour Of Python and Introduction to Python notebooks, Software Carpentry volunteers for Data Analysis and Visualization in Python for Ecologists, Python as a Second Language and Advanced numpy materials, Czech PyLadies for Datový kurz PyLadies and BioPython - for everything.
+See the full list below.

 ## Inspiration

 * [Introduction to Python](https://colab.research.google.com/drive/1ghPQaTEdO9UH4s3gGD5OXmkYNvIwm2Zi?usp=sharing): a colab with the intro to Python, something like this we need for Day 1